fdegir/infra-workshop/openstack/README.md

 Kolla-Ansible installation contains example inventory which needs to be modified according to our environment.
-In order to save some time, an inventory file named **multinode** is available in openstack directory we we can use during OpenStack installation with Kolla-Ansible.
+In order to save some time, an inventory file named **multinode** is available in openstack directory which we can use during OpenStack installation with Kolla-Ansible.
 It would be useful if you take a look at it to see how it looks.